Lovelli has been living alongside animals since her teen years. She's had hamsters, bunnies, turtles, doves, fish, and

 Cats and humans have been living together for thousands of years.
 One would think that by now we would’ve figured out which pet litters to get, but cats have their own preferences and unique personalities, complicating the selection process.
 Some cats are not picky and would be comfortable with any type of litter you hand them, but some others are not so kind.

 I parent four adult cats I adopted in 2017.
 My cats aren’t very picky, but they do have their preferences.
 On average, we use up to two sacks of dusty cat sand every week.
 That’s a total of 50 kg of cat litter a week.
 Often more.

-My cats are now already used to the medium sized cat sands, but they would still use any other types of litter I get them.
+My cats are now already used to the medium-sized cat sands, but they will still use any other types of litter I get them.
 The cat sands we normally use are the non-clumping kind, which is thankfully one of the easiest to find.
 This type of cat litter contains quite a bit of dust and doesn’t absorb the liquid.
-The urines will eventually start to smell, so I would need to change it more often—at least once a day.
+The urine will eventually start to smell, so I would need to change it more often—at least once a day.

 Shopping for cat litter can be challenging.
-The market is filled with every imaginable kind of cat litter, but in order to find out which one your cat will use you will need to do some experimentation.
-There are so many available types and brands in the global markets, but not all of these products might be present in your country of residence.
+The market is filled with every imaginable kind of cat litter, but in order to find out which one your cat will use, you will need to do some experimentation.
+There are many available types and brands in the global markets, but not all of these products might be present where you live.